Program Contact: Timothy Ferrarotti 203 582-7782

 - All academic requirements must be completed prior to September 1 of the year of application

-- A minimum of 2,000 hours of direct patient care experience in the U.S. healthcare system.
+- A minimum of 2,000 hours of direct patient care experience in the United States or Canadian healthcare system.
 The program values the exposure of direct, patient-facing, hands-on healthcare careers rather than those that lack physical contact with patients.
-Examples of hands-on experiences that we consider toward the minimum 2,000 hours include: EMT/paramedic, certified nurse's aide, medical assistant, patient care assistant, orthopedic technician, athletic trainer, radiology technologist, respiratory therapist, registered/licensed practical nurse, licensed clinical social worker, surgical technician, pharmacy technician, military medic, physical therapist, and occupational therapist.
-Examples of experiences that we do not recognize toward this include: lab technician, patient transport technician, massage therapist, personal trainer, medical secretary, life coach, lifeguard, and patient sitter.
+Examples of hands-on experiences that we consider toward the minimum 2,000 hours include: EMT/paramedic, certified nurse’s aide, medical assistant, patient care assistant, orthopedic technician, athletic trainer, radiology technologist, respiratory therapist, registered/licensed practical nurse, licensed clinical social worker, surgical technician, pharmacy technician, military medic, physical therapist/aide and occupational therapist/aide.
+Examples of experiences that we do not recognize toward this include: lab technician, patient transport technician, massage therapist, personal trainer, medical secretary, life coach, lifeguard and patient sitter.
 Scribe or clinical research coordinator positions that offer a majority of hands-on patient activities, like those assigned to a medical assistant, do count; scribe and coordinator positions only permitting observation and record-keeping do not.

 - Scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if the applicant received a bachelor's degree from a non–English speaking country